FAQs About Costa Rica

 Are there ATMs in Costa Rica?
 Is it safe to use ATMs in Costa Rica?

 Yes, there are ATMs in Costa Rica!
 Access to them will depend on which area(s) you are visiting.
 Some towns have multiple full service banks and ATMs, while others have neither banks NOR ATMs.
-Our local experts can help you out with these details when you plan a trip with us to make sure you're covered financially no matter where you want to visit!
+Our local experts can help you out with these details when you plan a trip to Costa Rica with us to make sure you're covered financially no matter where you want to visit!

 Safety with ATMs is questionable around the world, so we suggest using caution when using ATMs no matter where you use them.